THE RULE OF LAW BASED ON THE RULE OF REASON

 Genetic codes and the codes of conduct by which humans and institutions are governed offer "idea sets" food for thought regarding cybernetic, self-organizing, self-governing phenomena.
 Of course, "food for thought" is only a metaphor and should not be pressed too far.

-As suggested, metaphors, once identified, become similes (pointing to both similarities and differences) still tools of thought ... but, being more transparent, "honed" for better service.
-Making our metaphors transparent, and thereby acknowledging the limits of our understanding (whether current or abiding), is of the essence to living with wisdom, to incarnating the examined life.
-Without such honest acknowledgement of territories still to be mapped, our explorations become cramped, our Ecology of Mind becomes unworthy of what it might most competently become.
+As suggested, metaphors, once identified, become similes ... pointing to both similarities and differences still tools of thought ... but, being more transparent, becoming "honed" for better service.
+Making our metaphors transparent, and thereby acknowledging the limits of our understanding (whether current or abiding), is of the essence to living with wisdom.
+We must incarnate the examined life.
+Without honest acknowledgement of unknown territories still to be mapped, our explorations become cramped; our Ecology of Mind becomes unworthy of what it might most competently become.

 This might be a good point to pose a crucial question anchored within the terms, used above in relation to defining cybernetics, of "self-organizing" and "self-governing":